UNINETTSigma2/documentation/software/containers.md

 $ singularity pull --name openmpi-i8.sif docker://quay.io/bast/openmpi-i8:4.0.4-gcc-9.3.0
 ```

-Following are some example use cases we have seen on NRIS hpc systesms.
+Following are some example use cases we have seen on NRIS HPC systems.

 ```{note}
 Example 1: A user wants to use different version of the TensorFlow  than